Posted in: Job Vacancies

 - Experience of working with clients who have experienced high levels of trauma, experience or specific training around sexual abuse would be of benefit.

 - High level communication skills, including experience of communicating effectively across cultures and with diverse audiences, both verbally and in writing

 - Excellent IT skills – with a good knowledge of Microsoft Word, PowerPoint and Excel

 Personal Attributes and behaviours

-- Demonstrates the ability to build rapport with quickly and to understand needs, wants and expectations of Mosac clients without judgement
+- The ability to build rapport quickly and to understand needs, wants and expectations of Mosac clients without judgement

 - Works effectively and calmly under pressure

 - Active team player

 Please send your CV and Cover Letter to firstname.lastname@example.org